-The world’s foremost hunter of dangerous microbes visited Beloit in 2012 to receive the Roy Chapman Andrews Society’s Distinguished Explorer Award.
+Dr. Nathan Wolfe, the world’s foremost hunter of dangerous microbes has been selected to receive the 2012 Roy Chapman Andrews Society’s Distinguished Explorer Award.